Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 Looking to travel from Starnberg to Milan by train?
 You've come to the right place!

 On average, it takes around 10 hours 16 minutes to travel from Starnberg to Milan by train, the fastest services can get you there in as little as 7 hours 51 minutes though.
-You'll usually find 38 trains per day running along the 202 miles (326 km) route between these two destinations.
+You'll usually find 26 trains per day running along the 202 miles (326 km) route between these two destinations.
 You’ll need to make 2 changes during the journey to Milan, as there currently aren't any direct services on this route.
-You'll be travelling with Frecciarossa, ICE or Trenitalia on your way to Milan, as these are the main rail operators on this route.
+Trains on this route are usually operated by either Trenitalia or DB.
+On board you'll find modern comfortable seating and plenty of room for luggage as standard.

 Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
 Just start a search in our Journey Planner to view the latest prices for trains from Starnberg to Milan.